Overcome Objections in Sales: Close More Deals

 A weak rep debates the wording of the objection.
 A strong rep changes what the objection means in business terms.

 If the buyer says implementation will disrupt operations, reframe it around control during rollout.
-If the buyer says visibility creates pressure, reframe it around reducing bad assumptions and giving managers facts they can act on.
+If visibility creates pressure, reframe it around reducing bad assumptions and giving managers facts they can act on.

 - Buyer: “Real‑time tracking is too intrusive.”